1953 Iranian coup d'état: Internationally

-Kinzer wrote that the 1953 coup d'état was the first time the United States used the CIA to overthrow a democratically elected, civil government.
+Kinzer wrote that the 1953 coup d'état was the first time the United States used the CIA to overthrow a "democratically elected", "civil government".
 The Eisenhower administration viewed Operation Ajax as a success, with "immediate and far-reaching effect.
-Overnight, the CIA became a central part of the American foreign policy apparatus, and covert action came to be regarded as a cheap and effective way to shape the course of world events"—a coup engineered by the CIA called Operation PBSuccess toppling the duly elected Guatemalan government of Jacobo Arbenz Guzmán, which had nationalised farm land owned by the United Fruit Company, followed the next year.
+Overnight, the CIA became a central part of the American foreign policy apparatus, and covert action came to be regarded as a cheap and effective way to shape the course of world events"—a coup engineered by the CIA called Operation PBSuccess toppling the duly elected Guatemalan government of Jacobo Árbenz Guzmán, which had nationalised farm land owned by the United Fruit Company, followed the next year.

 A pro-American government in Iran extended the United States' geographic and strategic advantage in the Middle East, as Turkey, also bordering the USSR, was part of NATO.

 In 2000, U.S. Secretary of State Madeleine K. Albright, acknowledged the coup's pivotal role in the troubled relationship and "came closer to apologizing than any American official ever has before":

 The Eisenhower administration believed its actions were justified for strategic reasons. ...
 But the coup was clearly a setback for Iran's political development.
 And it is easy to see now why many Iranians continue to resent this intervention by America in their internal affairs.

 In June 2009, the U.S. President Barack Obama in a speech in Cairo, Egypt, talked about the United States' relationship with Iran, mentioning the role of the U.S. in 1953 Iranian coup saying:

 This issue has been a source of tension between the United States and the Islamic Republic of Iran.
 For many years, Iran has defined itself in part by its opposition to my country, and there is indeed a tumultuous history between us.
 In the middle of the Cold War, the United States played a role in the overthrow of a democratically elected Iranian government.
 Since the Islamic Revolution, Iran has played a role in acts of hostage-taking and violence against U.S. troops and civilians.
 This history is well known.
 Rather than remain trapped in the past, I have made it clear to Iran's leaders and people that my country is prepared to move forward.